dsouzarohan06/openstack-installation/README.md

 5. Disable selinux.
 Also, just do a 'yum update -y' on both these nodes so as to make sure that both these nodes have the latest kernels and the latest applications installed.

-To start off with the installation, run the first script i.e 00-prerequisites.sh
+i) To start off with the installation, run the first script i.e 00-prerequisites.sh

 Usage:  ./00-prerequisites.sh   <controller|compute>